zhenga8533/bbvw-wiki/docs/pokemon/eevee-starter.md

 ### Sprites

-Eevee-Starter has no sprites available in Blaze Black/Volt White.
+Eevee Starter has no sprites available in Blaze Black/Volt White.

 ### Cries